OttaviaE/RcouRse/index.md

 title: RcouRse
 ---

-This is a basic course on `R` and `shiny` for the Qhelp seminar, whih will be held in Padova (ItLY) from July 9 to July 16, 2022.
+This is a basic course on `R` and `shiny` for the Qhelp seminar, whih will be held in Padova (Italy) from July 9 to July 16, 2022.
 Further information on the Qhelp seminars and the Erasmus + program can be found [here](https://qhelp.eu/)

 ## `R`